How to Get Berlin News and Events in English — Every Morning, in Your Inbox

 Step 1 Open morningmail.ai

-Then bend it toward your actual life here — it's just text.
-My favourite tweak is one added line: "On Fridays, include a weekend preview with three events in Neukölln or Kreuzberg, with ticket links."
-Templates have selectable weekday chips, so that can even become a separate Friday-only email alongside — or instead of — the daily one.
+Then bend it toward your actual life here — it's just text, and it's yours.
+Click the Assignment and rewrite it, or tap one of the five tweaks under it to append a line; "+ name sources" earns its keep when the sources are German.
+My favourite addition is one sentence: "On Fridays, include a weekend preview with three events in Neukölln or Kreuzberg, with ticket links."
+Once the template exists, its weekday chips can even turn that into a separate Friday-only email alongside — or instead of — the daily one.

 Get more out of your brief